jordanalexandermeyer/product/spec/pages/offering_page/auction/features/orderbook.md

 The orderbook will be a table with headers at the top and each order represented by a row.
 Each column will be sortable.

+There should be a second tab named "my orders" that allows the user to see their orders.
+[User orders](user_orders.md)

 ### Headers

 #### Time